hyperledger/fabric-samples/chaincode/marbles_transfer/README.md

 ```

   ![Org1 creates a Marble](images/transfer_marbles_1.png)
 *Figure 1: When Org1 creates a marble that they own, the marble details are stored in the Org1 implicit data collection on the Org1 peer.
 The public ownership record is stored in the channel world state, and is stored on both the Org1 and Org2 peers.
-A hash of the marble details is also visible in the channel world state and is stored on the peers of both organizations.*
+A hash of the marble key and a hash the marble details are also visible in the channel world state and are stored on the peers of both organizations.*

 ### Operate from the Org2 terminal